cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/scaling/scaling.md

 <div class="notice">
      <h3>Note:</h3><p>
-    The container/pod distribution is handled by Kuberntes controller and as a result it is <strong>not gauranteed</strong> that your container/pod is  <strong>distributed evenly</strong> .i.e you may sometimes find one server with <strong>multiple</strong> of the same containers/pods and one with <strong>zero</strong> container/pod of the same service.</p>
+    The container/pod distribution is handled by Kuberntes controller and as a result it is <strong>not guaranteed</strong> that your container/pod is <strong>distributed evenly</strong> i.e you may sometimes find one server with <strong>multiple</strong> of the same containers/pods and one with <strong>zero</strong> container/pod of the same service.</p>
 </div>

 ## Database servers